 - NACUANET culture is kind and gentle

 NACUANET is a kind and gentle place.
 Remember that NACUANET readers are diverse with many experiences, perspectives, and sensitivities.
 Please make sure that discussion is pleasant and professional.
-Personal attacks or put-downs have no place on NACUANET, and if you are going to post a non-legal message or a message intended to be humorous, please remember that each of us perceive humor differently and consider whether the content might offend other members of the list.
+Personal attacks or put-downs have no place on NACUANET.
+If you are going to post a non-legal message or a message intended to be humorous, please remember that each of us perceives humor differently and consider whether the content might offend other members of the list..

 - NACUANET messages are NOT confidential or anonymous

 You may never rely on your messages being confidential or private, even if addressed to only one person.
 Remember that:

 - Forwarding – Although protocol 2 restricts forwarding, NACUANET messages, like any email message, can be forwarded to others or the content can be copied into a different e-mail message.

 - Subpoenas – NACUANET messages may be subpoenaed and, as a result, produced as discovery in litigation or investigations.

 - Anonymity – Messages posted “anonymously” are not completely anonymous.
 (When deemed necessary by NACUA, such as in the case of an inappropriate post, NACUA may obtain the identity of the anonymous poster from the NACUANET service provider.)

 Never post anything that you wouldn’t want to share with an opposing party or other third party.
 Please double-check your message for content that might embarrass you or your institution or expose you or your institution to risk or liability.